 The Homeowners Protection Act of 1998 (How to Get Rid of Mortgage Insurance)

 I’m assuming the most popular question with regard to private mortgage insurance is how to cancel it?
-Fortunately, there are many ways it can be canceled.
+Fortunately, there are many ways to get rid of PMI.

 In the past, homeowners continued to pay PMI even after their LTV fell below 80% because the banks and mortgage lenders were not required to notify borrowers.
 It used to be the responsibility of the borrower to cancel PMI once they reached the 80% LTV mark, but recent laws have forced the banks and lenders to take responsibility as well.